Skip to content

 • Tools (native Python functions or MCP‑backed tools).

-• Transport abstraction: agents communicate over transports such as HTTP, WebSocket, gRPC, or the in‑process runtime transport.
+• Transport abstraction: agents communicate over transports such as HTTP, SSE JSON-RPC, WebSocket, or the in-process runtime transport.
+The grpc alias is reserved for future support.

 Agent Architecture